ManelKhazriKhlifi/CAB-SFDA/README.md

 | CLRS ->  | 95.48 | - | 87.97 |85.95|
 | MLRSN -> | 87.55 | 84.96 | - |84.88|
 | RSSCN7 -> | 94.39  | 91.11 | 96.48  |-|

+The figure below shows the t-SNE visualization of remote sensing datasets, specifically the transfer from NWPU-RESISC45 to NaSC-TG2, where NWPU-RESISC45 is used as the source domain and NaSC-TG2 as the target domain.
+This figure illustrates a representative example of the obtained results.
 <p align="center">
   <img src="assets/tsne_category_beforeG2N.png" width="150"/>
   <img src="assets/tsne_category_afterG2N.png" width="150"/>